Most women seeking to improve their physiques turn to supplements to increase their energy, stamina, and strength during gym workouts.

 - May cause an upset stomach

 4 Gauge includes L-theanine, creatine, caffeine, L-citrulline, red beet extract, and other ingredients intended to help you burn fat and replace it with lean, resilient muscle.
+At the same time, it improves blood flow to keep your body well-supplied with oxygen.

 However, it only comes in one flavor so you might not enjoy it with plain water.
 You can still mix it with juice or smoothies as it easily dissolves in liquid.